beccabay/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
-Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
+Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:/c/Users/Becca Bay/projects/wats1030-intro-to-unix

 * Discover more about this filesystem.
-Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
+Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`? challenge_files  nix_scavenger_hunt.md          README.md LICENSE          nix_scavenger_hunt_stretch.md  super_scavengers.md

 * You can use *options* to modify how a command runs.
-Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
+Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?
+The results are different in that it gives me way more information with the '-alh' options than with just the 'ls' command.

 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://man.he.net/).
 Run `man` to see instructions about how to use `man`.
-Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
+Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?
+The 'a' option means 'all' (do not ignore entries starting with).
+The 'l' option means use a long listing format.
+The 'h' option means 'human readable' (with -l and/or -s, print human readable sizes e.g., 1k 234M 2G).

 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
-Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*
+Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed? bin  dev  git-bash.exe  LICENSE.txt  proc               tmp           unins000.exe  usr cmd  etc  git-cmd.exe   mingw64      ReleaseNotes.html  unins000.dat  unins000.msg cd /

 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
-(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*
+(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here: /

 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
-Use `cd` to move to `~`. *Run `pwd` and paste the response here:*
+Use `cd` to move to `~`. *Run `pwd` and paste the response here: /c/Users/Becca Bay

 * Change directory into the `challenge_files` directory.
-Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*
+Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?
+1 file

-* Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
+* Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?
+I' in the user root directory

-* Press the up arrow on your keyboard. *What just happened?*
+* Press the up arrow on your keyboard. *What just happened 'cd' was typed
-* Press the up arrow a few more times. *What do you see?*
+* Press the up arrow a few more times. *What do you see? 'ls .demo' was typed
-* Run the `history` command. *What do you see?*
+* Run the `history` command. *What do you see?
+I see all the commands I have done.

 ### Observing the System

-* Discover what account you are logged into using the `whoami` command. *What username are you currently using?*
+* Discover what account you are logged into using the `whoami` command. *What username are you currently using?
+Becca Bay

 * Discover who else is on your system with the `who` command. *Are any other users using your system?
-If so, list them here:*
+If so, list them here: There are no oher users

 * How long has your system been running?
-Use `uptime` to see, and *paste the result here:*
+Use `uptime` to see, and *paste the result here: bash: uptime: command not found

 * Run `ps aux` and review the results.
-(Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?*
+(Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?
+I'm not sure how to interperet the info.
+      PID    PPID    PGID     WINPID   TTY         UID    STIME COMMAND 237       1     237       9836  cons0     197609 09:09:30 /usr/bin/bash
+      334     237     334      10540  cons0     197609 13:03:58 /usr/bin/ps
 * Run `top` and review the results.
-(Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?*
+(Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?
+My computer says 'command not found'

 ### Finding and Viewing Files